WillyBoys/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **HTML pages** - I created three HTML pages that are linked through logging in and clicking specific buttons.
 - [x] **Proper HTML element usage** - I created the pages utilizing headers, bodies, buttons, and several links and inputs.
+I also added a footer on the login page as well as a nav in the users and chat pages
 - [x] **Links** - I linked the pages via buttons that you push.
 - [x] **Text** - I added the necessary text to have a title as well as show what each button does.
+I also added some generic text in the chat to showcase the style as well as the users page
 - [x] **3rd party API placeholder** - I added an emoji button that will be the Third Party API to EmojiHub.
 - [x] **Images** - I added the image of the logo into all of my pages as well as added it as a Favicon on the tab in the browser.
 - [x] **Login placeholder** - The first page is the login page and you have to put at least something in before moving to the next page.